Best Buy is having a huge sale on Apple gear

-This morning Best Buy has resurrected its Black Friday pricing across a range of popular Apple products.
-The retailer is offering major discounts on the iPhone 11 and iPhone XS Max.
-And the iPad Pro, Apple Watch Series 4 and Beats Studio3 headphones are now selling at their all-time lowest prices.
-The sale is scheduled to run through the weekend, ending Sunday evening.
+Best Buy has extended its weekend sale on Apple gear into Monday morning, with Black Friday pricing still going on a range of popular products.
+The retailer is offering substantial discounts on the iPhone 11 and iPhone XS Max as well as the 11-inch iPad Pro, Apple Watch Series 4 and Beats Studio3 headphones -- some of which are selling at their all-time lowest prices.

 We've got all of the links below.
 And note that in order to see some of Best Buy's sale prices, you'll need to enroll in the retailer's My Best Buy rewards program -- but it's free for the basic tier.

-Note: This story was previously published.
-It has been updated with the latest deals and prices.